 - Two failures of the first welfare theorem.

 - Require state intervention:

 - Direct intervention;

-- Incentives:
+- Incentives;

 - Market development.

-- Introduction

-- Public goods

-Definitions

-Canonical model and Samuelson rule

-Decentralized private provision and Lindhal equilibrium

-Voting on public good provision
+Definitions Canonical model and Samuelson rule Decentralized private provision and Lindhal equilibrium Voting on public good provision Crowding out Distortionary taxation More on public goods

-Crowding out

-Distortionary taxation

-More on public goods

-- 3 Externalities